 How to save on fees in today’s market

 After seeing the example above, you may be thinking 9% of the sale price is a high percentage.
-However, there are ways to get that number down, according to Clark, our New York real estate agent.
+In the seller’s market of 2021-2022, many sellers could insist on concessions from desperate buyers.

 Header Image Source: (Expect Best / Pexels)